Hochschule Düsseldorf

 In collaboration with Katrin Tacke (assistant teacher).

-Dieses Bild zeigt Susanne Eliasson und Anthony Jammes von GRAU - Good Reasons to Afford Urbanism.
+This picture shows Susanne Eliasson and Anthony Jammes from GRAU - Good Reasons to Afford Urbanism.

 Stephanie Davidson and Georg Rafailidis